Web standards for developers and suppliers

 - Each template will contain tokens (placeholders) for dynamic content.

-- Templates are available either as a single page, or as a set of three segments (head, body header, body footer).
+- Templates are available either as a single page, or as a set of three segments (head, header, footer).

 - Templates will be made available via one or more URLs.

-- Templates should be automatically fetched by the application every 24 hours, to ensure consistency with the wider website.
+- Templates should be automatically fetched every 24 hours, to ensure consistency with the website.